-Diagram - Brock Street | Lighting Study Section Planting Areas The planting areas adjacent to Euston Road will feature a consistent design language carried across from other areas recently redeveloped in the wider site.
+Diagram - Hampstead Road | Lighting Study Section Planting Areas The planting areas adjacent to Euston Road will feature a consistent design language carried across from other areas recently redeveloped in the wider site.
 Where possible and appropriate, lighting equipment to Euston Tower landscape areas will use the same family of fixtures as used across the wider site, to ensure visual continuity throughout.
+Lighting Layers:

-Lighting Layers: - 1.
-Downward accent light to landscape elements create playful pockets of light.
+- Downward accent light to landscape elements creates playful pockets of light.
 This treatment continues the precedent approach from Regent's Place, creating visual cohesion across the wider site. - 2.
-Moonlighting from trees creates visual interest and casts a dappled light effect on planting below, this feature is also used adjacent to 1 Triton. - 3.
-Column-mounted lighting illuminates the proposed bike path and main thoroughfare of the site.
+Moonlighting from trees creates visual interest and casts a dappled light effect on planting below, this features is also used adjacent to 1 Triton. - Column-mounted lighting illuminates the proposed bike path and main thoroughfare of the site.
 Columns will maintain a pedestrian scale, lending a comfortable atmosphere, yet still providing essential vertical illumination for safe wayfinding through the site for both cyclists and pedestrians. - 4.
-Individual, soft point sources at the bench underside create a welcome seating environment, and harken to the soft pockets of accent light in the landscaping.
-The North-most wetland area is expected to maintain water at all times while the south-most wetland area is expected to flood occasionally, water draining away within 24 hours.
-Direct light to these areas is intentionally avoided, to encourage reflections on the water's surface. - 5.
-Low level path lighting lends a subtle effect to the areas, allowing a small amount of incidental light to be cast on nearby planting. - 6.
-Nearby lighting and surrounding building lighting will reflect in the water. - 7.
-Downlight accenting at the habitat tree draws vertical visual interest and will reflect back into the pool below.
+Individual, soft, point sources below the benches (not pictured) create a welcome seating environment, and harken to the soft pockets of accent light in the landscaping.

-Diagram - Section A: Shared Cycle route | Lighting Study
+Diagram - Shared Cycle route | Lighting Study Section